jonnonz1/nz-statute-book/acts/public/2018/social-security-act-2018.md

 (2) Regulations made under subsection (1) may (without limitation) do all or any of the following:
   (a) prescribe the expiry date or expiry dates for every benefit that is a specified benefit for the purposes of sections 331 to 336:
   (b) declare a benefit that is sole parent support, supported living payment, or emergency benefit, not to be a specified benefit for the purposes of sections 331 to 336:
-  (c) specify circumstances in which MSD may consider an exemption under section 334(1) from expiry under section 332:
+  (c) specify circumstances for the exception under section 334(1) from expiry under section 332:
-  (d) specify, for section 336(2), requirements (not inconsistent with this Act) for the regrant of a specified benefit.
+  (d) specify, for section 336(2), requirements—
+    (i) for the regrant of a specified benefit; and (ii) that may override sections 325 to 332 in the way specified in subsection (4A); but (iii) that must otherwise be not inconsistent with this Act.
 (3) Subsection (2)﻿(a) authorises (without limitation) the regulations to prescribe the same expiry date, or 2 or more different expiry dates, for all or any combination of the following:
   (a) each specified benefit for the purposes of sections 331 to 336:
   (b) each specified benefit for the purposes of sections 331 to 336 insofar as that benefit is granted on each of 2 or more different specified eligibility grounds: